Los Angeles Angels Logo

 Anaheim Angels Logo 1997-2001

-A change in the main logo also marked the change of team name to Anaheim Angels.
-The background is a blue triangle, behind which are visible two brown, crossed among themselves baseball bats.
-Against the background of the triangle, the word “Angels” is written in large red letters, which complements the white wing near the letter “A.” The name of the city is also mentioned on the logo and are arranged in small white letters on a blue triangle.
+The change of the main logo also marked the team’s renaming to the Anaheim Angels.
+The background is a blue triangle; behind it are two brown, crossed baseball bats.
+Against the background of the triangle, the word “Angels” is written in large red letters, complemented by a white wing near the letter “A.” The city name is also featured on the logo, in small white letters on the blue triangle.

 2002 – 2004